datacamp/courses-introduction-to-python/scripts/chapter2_script.md

 fam_height = [1.73, 1.68, 1.71, 1.89]
 ```

 More formally, a list is a so-called compound data type, used to group together other values.
-These values, or elements, can ahave any type; they can be floats, integer, booleans, but also more advanced Python types.
+These values, or elements, can have any type; they can be floats, integer, booleans, but also more advanced Python types, even lists.
 It's perfectly possible to have a list containing different types.
 Suppose, for example, that you want to add the names of your sisters and parents to the list, so that you know which height belongs to who.
 You can throw in some strings without issues:

 ```
 fam_height = ["elise", 1.73, "emma", 1.68, "mom", 1.71, "dad", 1.89]
 ```

-I you check out the type of this list, you will see that it simply "list":
+I you check out the type of this list, you will see that it is simply "list":

 ```
 type(fam_height)